Q. Do I have to be an Australian resident?

 A. Yes, you are still eligible to apply.
 Credit history only forms one part of the applications process and other information, such as employment and expenses, is also considered as part of the assessment.

 Q. Can I apply if I am in a Part 9 Debt Agreement?

 A. If you are currently in a part 9 debt agreement we are unable to process your loan application.
-However, if you have previously been in a part 9 debt agreement which was successfully discharged over 12 months ago, we will assess your application on your current situation.
+However, if you have previously been in a part 9 debt agreement, we will assess your application based on your current situation.

 Q. What if the majority of my income is from Centrelink?

 A. People receiving Centrelink payments can qualify for a Cash Converters loan, however your total repayments for all of your loans can't be more than 20% of your Centrelink income.

 For example, if you receive more than $410 fortnightly, you are eligible to apply for a 6 week Cash Advance.
 If you receive more than $600 fortnightly, then you are eligible to apply for a Personal Loan with a default repayment period of 9 months (though flexible loan terms may be available upon assessment).

 About my application

 Q. "I am provisionally approved" What does this mean?

 A. This means that your information meets our basic criteria and your application will proceed to an assessor to determine the most suitable outcome for your application.